-Retracting in the Manual Operation mode
+Retracting in the Positioning with Manual Data Input operating mode

+► To interrupt thread cutting, press the NC stop key

+Press the retract soft key.

-You can interrupt the thread cutting process by pressing the NC Stop key.
-A soft key for retracting the tool from the thread is displayed in the lower soft-key row.
-When you press this soft key and the NC Start key, the tool retracts from the hole and returns to the starting point of machining.
+- ▶ Press NC start - > The tool retracts from the hole and moves to the starting point of machining.
 The spindle is stopped automatically.
 The control displays a message.